lp-wan/archi/revised-schc-architecture.md

 - Multiplexing (Session, Instance, Context Identifier)
 - Protection (Integrity)
-- Backup (Retain information that is lost when performing the SCHC operation, e.g., save the initial value of the EtherType field when it is changed to EtherType=SCHC)
+- Metadata (Retain information that is lost when performing the SCHC operation, e.g., save the initial value of the EtherType field when it is changed to EtherType=SCHC)